manojngb/Crazyfly_simple_lift/README.md

     sudo pip3 install pyusb==1.0.0b2

-STEPS
+### STEPS

-### Launching the GUI application
+ Launching the GUI application

 1. To launch the GUI application in the source folder, got to bin folder and type:

    python3 cfclient

 2. Gui should open and scan for the crazyflie and connect.
-   (verify that chnage in crazyflie position is reflected in client Flightdata
+   (verify that chnage in crazyflie position is reflected in client Flightdata)

-3. Input device type is set to zmq@127.0.0.1/
+3. Input device type is set to zmq@tcp://127.0.0.1/1212

-4. Open another terminal. go to examples folder and run
+4. Open another terminal.
+Go to examples folder and run

    python3 zmqclientinput.py

-5. Crazyflie client screen would show the target thrust and actual thrust
+5. Crazyflie starts lifting (motors spins). client screen would show the target thrust and actual thrust.

-For more info see [wiki](http://wiki.bitcraze.se/ "Bitcraze Wiki").
+For more info see [wiki](http://wiki.bitcraze.se/ "Bitcraze Wiki") and https://github.com/bitcraze/crazyflie-clients-python

 The Crazyflie PC client enables flashing and controlling the Crazyflie.
 There's also a Python library that can be integrated into other applications